saraimmtech/saraimmtech.github.io/README.md

 `let prevStylus; `

-The pen is an abstract point that represents the current position of the internal drawing mechanism.
-Each frame:

-  - The previous position is saved.
-  - The new position is calculated.
-  - A line is drawn between the two.

-This creates continuous strokes instead of individual points, which enhances the mechanical aesthetics of plotting.
+The stylus represents the current position of the hidden drawing mechanism.
+It is not a visible pen, but an abstract point that moves across the buffer.
+Each frame, the previous position is stored, a new position is calculated, and a line is drawn between the two.
+This produces continuous strokes rather than discrete points, reinforcing the feeling of a mechanical plotting process.

 **Button object: Rotary encoder as control signal**

 `function Knob(x, y, r, orientation) `

-Each button is a small object with:

-  - A position (x, y)
-  - A radius (r)
-  - A rotation angle
-  - A grab status for tracking interaction

-The button does not move the pen directly.
-Instead, changes in its angle are interpreted as movement signals.
+Each knob is defined as a small object with a position, a radius, a rotation angle, and a grab state to track interaction.
+The knobs do not move the stylus directly.
+Instead, changes in their rotation are interpreted as movement signals, which are later translated into drawing.

 **Visual Representation**